domKul/Travel-Planner/README.md

 - Functions:
-- Searching Location for future visit  in progress
+- Searching Location for future visit
-- Searching Hotels based on locations  in progress
+- Searching Hotels based on locations
 - Creating traveler - done
 - Creating Booking - done
-- Creating complaint about tour in progress
+- Creating complaint about tour
 - For this moment all test work only with empty Database.

 ### List of endpoints